 The stone marks a burial ground for two Christian princes of the fifth to sixth centuries AD – but which two?
 Their deaths seem to have been attached to a major battle, for a great deal of burial tumuli & memorial stones had been erected at the site.
 The Statistical Account of Scotland 1845 describes;’ on Dryhope Haugh, there stood a large cairn called Herton’s Hill, in the midst of which, when the stones were removed about thirty years ago, to enclose the surrounding field, some urns were found, besides a coffin found of slabs, & containing ashes.
 There may still be seen to the westward of Altrie Lake, on rising knolls, five considerable tumuli, probably remains of the ancient Britons.’
 At the end of the 19th century, yet more remains were unearthed, with William Angus recording, ‘cart loads of bones are said to have been unearthed to the west of the church & put upon the glebe lands.’
 The identities of the men who gave life to those bones are long lost to us now, except, of course, for the two princes of the stone.

 In the New Year of 2012 I thought I had it all figured it all out, & telephoned the Southern Reporter, a newspaper based in Selkirk.
 They enjoyed my ‘discovery’ enough to actually publish the story (Jan 7th 2012).
 That I was described as a ‘hobby historian’ shows that at this point in my studies – which I began seriously in 2010 – I had not yet established the core ideas of Chispology.

-AN Edinburgh hobby historian is claiming the Yarrow Stoe marks the grave of King Arthur, writes Sally Gillespie.
+AN Edinburgh hobby historian is claiming the Yarrow Stone marks the grave of King Arthur, writes Sally Gillespie.